niccoloanceschi/TobitSUN/functionsTutorial.md

 ### `getParamsEP`

 This function implements the **moment matching** updates to obtain the optimal **EP** approximate posterior.
-In particular, this is done by leveraging a novel implementation, that achieve unprecedented computational efficiency in high-dimensional scenarios (see Section 4 of the paper).
+In particular, this is done by leveraging a novel implementation, that achieves unprecedented computational efficiency in high-dimensional scenarios (see Section 4 of the paper).
 Indeed, the cost per iteration in alternative implementations achieves quadratic growth in *p* at best, while in the present version such cost is reduced to a linear growth.

 **Input**: